ebdrup/json-schema-benchmark/reports/jassi.md

 jassi failed the test &quot;validation of host names, a host name containing illegal characters&quot;.
 Expected result: false but validator returned: true. **This excludes this validator from performance tests**

 jassi failed the test &quot;validation of host names, a host name with a component too long&quot;.
 Expected result: false but validator returned: true. **This excludes this validator from performance tests**

-jassi failed the test &quot;some languages do not distinguish between different types of numeric value, a float is not an integer even without fractional part&quot;.
-Expected result: false but validator returned: true

 jassi failed the test &quot;root pointer ref, recursive mismatch&quot;.
 Expected result: false but validator returned: true. **This excludes this validator from performance tests**